Robert L. Platzman Memorial Fellowships Previous Recipients

 Assistant Professor of History, Marshall University

-Consulting the University of Chicago Library’s Southern Asian collections of British colonial documents, for a study of “The Politics of Conversion Narratives: Religion, Secularism, and Gender in Victorian Colonial Writing, 1850-1914.”
+“The Politics of Conversion Narratives: Religion, Secularism, and Gender in Victorian Colonial Writing, 1850-1914”

 Nancy Walbridge Collins

-Research fellow and lecturer in International Affairs at Columbia University
+Research fellow and lecturer in International Affairs, Columbia University

-Consulting the Robert M. Hutchins papers, for a study titled “Wartime Gravity: The Scientific Principles of Robert M. Hutchins.”
+“Wartime Gravity: The Scientific Principles of Robert M. Hutchins”

-Associate Professor in English and Cultural Studies at McMaster University
+Associate Professor in English and Cultural Studies, McMaster University

 Christopher La Casse

-PhD candidate in English and American literature at the University of Delaware
+PhD candidate in English and American Literature, University of Delaware

-PhD candidate in the History of science, Technology, and Medicine at the University of Minnesota
+PhD candidate in the History of Science, Technology, and Medicine, University of Minnesota

 PhD candidate in History at Boston University